jnury/jnury.github.io/_posts/2018-3-11-JEA_term_not_recognized_name_cmdlet.md

 # You face a PowerShell JEA bug

 When a *VisibleFunctions* or *VisibleCmdlets* argument is provided in either PSSession Configuration or a Role Capability file, functions of default loaded modules disappear.

+So, you may encounter an error on New-Guid function even if Microsoft.PowerShell.Utility is loaded.

 I filled an issue for that on GitHub: <https://github.com/PowerShell/JEA/issues/42>